Lemon-Chad/jpizza-docs/source/heads.md

 - `func <functionName>` : If the program is being directly executed, at the end of the script it will run the function specified and pass in a list of command line arguments as a parameter.
-- `object <recipeName>` : If the program is being directly executed, at the end of the script it will create a new instance of the object specified and run the main method passing in a list of command line arguments as a parameter.
+- `object <recipeName>` : If the program is being directly executed, at the end of the script it will call the static method named main of the given class and pass in a list of command line arguments as a parameter.

 ## Optimization